-Hamill, Editor-in-Chief of both the New York Post and New York Daily Review, details how political ads transformed into the main medium for political dialogue in 1964.
+Hamill, editor in chief of both the New York Post and New York Daily Review, details how political ads transformed into the main medium for political dialogue in 1964.
 Describing the extensive television news and magazine coverage of "Daisy Girl," Hamill demonstrates that many Americans considered the message of "Daisy Girl" fascinating and pertinent.
 Also, commenting on the uniquely high volume of mail in protest of "Daisy Girl," Hamill shows that Johnson's ad challenged the standards of propriety for political ads at the time.
-Appearing during a television movie, the "Daisy Girl" ad caught viewers unaware, convincing them that a nuclear war can occur at any time.
+Appearing during a television movie, the "Daisy Girl" ad caught viewers unaware, convincing them that a nuclear war could occur at any time.

 Jamieson, Kathleen Hall.
 Dirty Politics: Deception, Distraction, and Democracy.
-Oxford UP, 1992.
+New York: Oxford UP, 1992.
+Print.

 Director of the Annenberg Public Policy Center, Jamieson analyzes how negative attack ads on television assault the internal psyche of the audience.
 According to Jamieson, negative ads combine rapidly changing auditory and visual cues to overload the mind's ability to process incoming information.
-Jamieson argues that, unlike reading, which requires an extra layer of mental interpretation, these two processes channel directly into one's subconscious.
+Jamieson argues that unlike reading, which requires an extra layer of mental interpretation, these two processes channel directly into one's subconscious.
 Without their mental interpretation to screen against false claims, Jamieson posits, even relatively educated people are forced subconsciously to accept the ad's argument.
 Also, the authoritative narration of "Daisy Girl" convinced 1960s audiences that only one interpretation (pro-Johnson) was correct.

 Lerner, Mitchell.
 "Vietnam and the 1964 Election: A Defense of Lyndon Johnson."
-Presidential Studies Quarterly, vol. 25, no. 4, Fall 1995, pp. 751-766.
-JSTOR, www.jstor.org/stable/27551510.
+Presidential Studies Quarterly 25.4 (1995): 751.
+ProQuest Research Library.
+Web.
+13 Feb.
+2007.

-Professor Lerner, a Modern American Political History professor, argues that Lyndon B. Johnson clearly articulated, in his 1964 campaign, his intention to send American troops into Vietnam.
-Lerner's claim is in spite of critics' charges that LBJ hid them in order to maintain his peace candidate image.
+Mitchell Lerner, a modern American political history professor, argues that Lyndon B. Johnson clearly articulated, in his 1964 campaign, his intention to send American troops into Vietnam.
+Lerner's claim is in spite of critics' charges that LBJ hid them in order to maintain his "peace candidate" image.
 However, Lerner concedes that Johnson is guilty of downplaying the Vietnam War, an issue that could have complicated Johnson's peace image.
 As referenced in the article, a 1964 Gallop poll states that most Americans did not see Vietnam as an important issue.
-Thus, the Goldwater ad's portrayal of the dire ramifications of Johnson's "directionless"

-Vietnam failed to resonate with the audience.
+Thus, the Goldwater ad's portrayal of the dire ramifications of Johnson's "directionless" Vietnam failed to resonate with the audience.
 Throughout the 1964 campaign, Lerner reveals that Johnson delayed drastically increasing American troop strength in Vietnam to preserve the candidate's dovish position.

 Matthews, Jeffrey J. "To Defeat a Maverick: The Goldwater Candidacy Revisited, 1963-1964."
-Presidential Studies Quarterly, vol. 27, no. 4, Fall 1997, pp. 662-678.
-JSTOR, www.jstor.org/stable/27551793.
+Presidential Studies Quarterly 27.4 (1997): 662.
+ProQuest Research Library.
+Web.
+13 Feb.
+2007.

-In his essay for the Presidential Studies Quarterly, Puget Sound Professor Mathews analyzes how Goldwater's foreign policy position damaged his election viability.
-Because of his unorthodox vote against the 1963 treaty banning above ground nuclear tests, Senator Goldwater substantiated his image as a recalcitrant who opposed any reduction in the nuclear brinkmanship with the USSR.
+In his essay for the Presidential Studies Quarterly, Puget Sound professor Jeffrey Matthews analyzes how Goldwater's foreign policy position damaged his election viability.
+Because of his unorthodox vote against the 1963 treaty banning above-ground nuclear tests, Senator Goldwater substantiated his image as a recalcitrant who opposed any reduction in the nuclear brinkmanship with the USSR.
 However, although Goldwater's views toward foreign policy diverged most sharply with public opinion, Goldwater insisted on making this issue central in the campaign.
-The senator's strategy backfired, Mathews argues, because the public then proceeded to judge Goldwater based mainly on his "extremist" foreign views, instead of on other political issues.
+The senator's strategy backfired, Matthews argues, because the public then proceeded to judge Goldwater based mainly on his "extremist" foreign views, instead of on other political issues.